 - Practical Byzantine Fault Tolerance (PBFT)

 These types are chosen based on factors such as network scale, transaction speed, and required security level.
+Below is a detailed analysis of each type, based on how they operate in practice.

 Proof of Work (PoW)